Skip to content

 State bound to context

 As previously mentioned, there is the engine.state function.
 However, this function works with the main context, regardless of which context the game is currently running in.
 That's why we provide you with a state function that is bound to the context in certain actions.
+Some actiong will provide state itself, without ability to mutate it.

 ts